 The Ed Hoffman Memorial Award

-The highest award of SNMMI's Computer and Instrumentation Council was created to honorthe memory of Professor Edward J. Hoffman.
-It recognizes scientists in the field of nuclear medicine for their service and decotion to research and development of nuclear medicine instrumentation and to educating and training the next generation of scientists.
+The highest award of SNMMI's Physics, Instrumentation and Data Sciences Council was created to honor the memory of Professor Edward J. Hoffman.
+It recognizes scientists in the field of nuclear medicine for their service and dedication to research and development of nuclear medicine instrumentation and to educating and training the next generation of scientists.
 The award is presented during the Ed Hoffman Memorial CE lecture at the SNMMI Annual Meeting, during the where the winner gives the lecture.

 Learn more about the Ed Hoffman Award.

-SNMMI symposium and competition, in association with the Computer and Instrumentation Council, for the best scientific abstracts on computer and instrumentation nuclear medicine.
+SNMMI symposium and competition, in association with the Physics, Instrumentation and Data Sciences Council, for the best scientific abstracts on computer and instrumentation nuclear medicine.

-Learn more about the ERF CaIC Young Investigator Award
+Learn more about the ERF PIDSC Young Investigator Award

 Council membership is voluntary.
 Councils adhere to Society Bylaws and policies, while operating under its own Operating Procedures, as approved by the House of Delegates, and its own business plan and budget, as approved by the SNMMI Board of Directors.